djezzzl/database_consistency/README.md

 We support the following databases: `SQLite3`, `PostgreSQL` and `MySQL`.
 We support any framework or pure ruby which uses ActiveRecord.

-Check out the [database_validations](https://github.com/toptal/database_validations) to have faster and reliable with uniqueness validations and `BelongsTo` associations using ActiveRecord.
+Check out the [database_validations](https://github.com/toptal/database_validations) to have faster and reliable uniqueness validations and `BelongsTo` associations using ActiveRecord.

 ## Installation